Skip to main content

 Ultimately, the decision to use a wellness app for TRT is a microcosm of the larger challenge of navigating health in the 21st century.
 It requires a level of digital literacy and personal responsibility that was unnecessary in a purely analog healthcare system.

 The absence of a BAA between your doctor and your chosen app is a clear signal that you have crossed a legal and technological boundary.
 Beyond that boundary, the principles of caveat emptor ∞ let the buyer beware ∞ apply.
-Your vigilance in selecting trustworthy applications and your advocacy for stronger, more unified laws will be the primary determinants of your data’s security on your personal wellness journey.
+Your vigilance in selecting trustworthy applications and your advocacy for stronger, more unified data privacy laws will be the primary determinants of your data’s security on your personal wellness journey.

 References